microsoft/AppConsult-WinAppsModernizationWorkshop/Manual/README.md

 ___

-### Exercise 1 Task 2 - Perform the migration - The csproj
+### Exercise 1 Task 2 - Perform the migration - The csproj for the WPF App
 As mentioned, .NET Core is in the Preview state.
-We also need a preliminary version of Visual Studio.
-Again, the VM is setup for you and Visual Studio 2019 Preview is already installed.
-If you need to install it on your own box, here is the link: [https://visualstudio.microsoft.com/vs/preview/](https://visualstudio.microsoft.com/vs/preview/).
+Visual Studio 2019 has been released.
+If you need to install it on your own box, here is the link: [https://visualstudio.microsoft.com/downloads/](https://visualstudio.microsoft.com/downloads/).

-Let's open the solution using Visual Studio 2019 Preview:
+Let's open the solution using Visual Studio 2019:
-1. In Windows Explorer, navigate to `C:\XAMLIslandsLab\Lab\Exercise5\01-Start\ContosoExpenses` and double click on the `ContosoExpenses.sln` solution.
+1. In Windows Explorer, navigate to `C:\WinAppsModernizationWorkshop\Lab\Exercise1\01-Start\ContosoExpenses` and double click on the `ContosoExpenses.sln` solution.

     The project ContosoExpenses is now open in Visual Studio but nothing changed: The appllication still uses the Full .NET 4.7.2.
 To verify this, just right click on the project in the Solution Explorer Windows and **Properties**.